vuder/AzureCostAnomalyDetector/README.md

 ![Alt text](pics/FunctionSettings.png?raw=true "Azure function Application configuration")

-then the function is setup to obtain configuration from the service:
+then the function is setup to obtain configuration from the App Configuration and Key Vault services:

 ```cs
       builder.AddAzureAppConfiguration(options => options.Connect(new Uri(appConfigConnection), credentials)